 We are publishing a new book, Royal Academy of Dance: Celebrating 100 Years.
 This commemorative volume, released in December 2019, charts the history of the RAD, providing an overview of the Academy’s accomplishments up until the present, along with a sense of its plans for the future.
 Containing stunning archival and contemporary photographs, this is a fabulous celebration of exams, training, events and competitions, and the many personalities associated with the RAD over the years.

-We are teaming up with the Victoria and Albert Museum for a year-long exhibition at the museum in South Kensington, London.
-Opening in 2020, the RAD exhibit will be staged in the Theatre and Performance galleries.
+We are teaming up with the Victoria and Albert Museum for an exhibition at the museum in South Kensington, London.
+Running from May 2020 to February 2021, the RAD exhibit will be staged in the Theatre and Performance galleries.

 The display will celebrate 100 years of the RAD’s significant contribution to the development of British ballet, its shift towards a more international role (including Nureyev’s arrival in Britain and his partnership with RAD President, Dame Margot Fonteyn,) and its ongoing impact on dance and dance education today.
 There will be a host of wraparound events, workshops, performances, guided tours and talks to enjoy.

 The display will be free to attend and all are welcome to plan a visit in the new year.

 Benesh International Congress